mr5z/PropertyValidator/README.md

 2. Use the validation rules in our classes that implements (implicitly from the base class) `INotifyPropertyChanged`.
-The example below is used in Xamarin Forms along with [Prism](https://github.com/PrismLibrary/Prism) to register the service in the [DI](https://stackoverflow.com/q/130794/2304737) container, but it can also be used in other platforms supported by the .NET family.
+The example below is used in Xamarin Forms together with [Prism](https://github.com/PrismLibrary/Prism) library to register the service in the [DI](https://stackoverflow.com/q/130794/2304737) container, but it can also be used in other platforms supported by the .NET family.

 ``` c#
 public class ItemsPageViewModel : BaseViewModel, IInitialize